 Bennington Review is published twice a year in print form, Summer and Winter.
 Submissions are customarily read every fall, winter, and spring.
-The next submissions period has not yet been announced; please check back for an update in September 2017.
+The next 2017-2018 submissions period will be from December 1, 2017 to May 15, 2018.

 We aim to stake out a distinctive space for innovative, intelligent, and moving fiction, creative nonfiction, poetry, film writing, and cross-genre work.
 In the spirit of poet Dean Young’s dictum that poets should be “making birds, not birdcages,” we are particularly taken with writing that is simultaneously graceful and reckless.